 The Wathen matrix is a typical example of a matrix that arises during finite element computations.
 The parameters NX and NY specify how many elements are to be set up in the X and Y directions.
 The number of variables N is then

 N = 3 NX NY + 2 NX + 2 NY + 1and the full linear system will require N * N storage for the matrix.

 However, the matrix is sparse, and a banded or sparse storage scheme can be used to save storage.
 However, even if storage is saved, a revised program may eat up too much time because MATLAB's sparse storage scheme is not efficiently used by inserting nonzero elements one at a time.
 Moreover, if banded storage is employed, the user must provide a suitable fast solver.
 Simply "translating" a banded solver from another language will probably not provide an efficient routine.

 This library looks at how the complexity of the problem grows with increasing NX and NY; how the computing time increases; how the various full, banded and sparse approaches perform.

 The computer code and data files made available on this web page are distributed under the GNU LGPL license.

-WATHEN is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version and a Python version.
+wathen is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.

-LINPACK_D, a C++ library which factors and solves linear systems using double precision real arithmetic, by Jack Dongarra, Jim Bunch, Cleve Moler, Pete Stewart.
+LINPACK_D, a C++ code which factors and solves linear systems using double precision real arithmetic, by Jack Dongarra, Jim Bunch, Cleve Moler, Pete Stewart.

-TEST_MAT, a C++ library which defines test matrices for which some of the determinant, eigenvalues, inverse, null vectors, P*L*U factorization or linear system solution are already known, including the Vandermonde and Wathen matrix.
+TEST_MAT, a C++ code which defines test matrices for which some of the determinant, eigenvalues, inverse, null vectors, P*L*U factorization or linear system solution are already known, including the Vandermonde and Wathen matrix.